GicheruBenjamin/Working-with-Json-in-Node/README.md

 I love the way that json is a javascript object (or a python dictionary).
-Just simple enough to do thing
+Just simple enough to do things.